cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 every Pod in the Cluster (in the example above, at least 512MiB per Pod must be free).

 ### Bootstrap job hangs in running status

+If your Cluster's initialization job hangs while in `Running` status with the
+message:
-If your Cluster's initialization job hangs in running status with a "error while waiting for the API server to be reachable", you probably have network issue to the kubernetes api server, initialization job (same for most of jobs) need access kubernetes api during running.
-Please check if the kubernetes api server is reachable.
+"error while waiting for the API server to be reachable", you probably have a network issue preventing communication with the Kubernetes API server.
+Initialization jobs (like most of jobs) need to access the Kubernetes API.
+Please check your networking.

-Another possible reason is you have sidecar injection configured, sidecar like istio make network temporarily un-available during startup.
-In this case, try avoid sidecar injecting for pods of such jobs.
+Another possible cause is when you have sidecar injection configured.
+Sidecars such as Istio may make the network temporarily unavailable during startup.
+If you have sidecar injection enabled, retry with injection disabled.